TatumRobotics/astrobox_miband_watch/README.md

 - Getting battery percent and setting the system time
 - Always uses less than 2% of the CPU, usually 0% except when sending vibration commands
 - Battery life of the watch is very good - from constant usage and a constant bluetooth connection over 4 days, it only used 12% of the battery (100% -> 88%).
 It's supposed to have 20 days of battery life
+- Deleting the watch from the official Mi Fitness app has no impact on the Pi connecting, so long as the watch isn't connected to the phone's bluetooth
+- Placing the Pi inside the robot's box.
+It doesn't seem to affect the bluetooth connectivity, but further testing is needed on the physical range of the connection
 ## Known issues
-- When the device is removed from the Android phone in the Mi Fitness app, the auth key resets
 - When the device is reset, the auth key resets
 - When the device is disconnected from bluetooth, the app crashes and must be restarted with a Linux service
 - There's no feedback for when exactly the vibration actually ends